How to maintain a good posture when sitting

 If you slouch or stoop, your head tends to jut forward, rather than sitting in line with your shoulders.
 The whole weight of your head (about 7kg or the weight of three bags of sugar) will then hang on the small neck and shoulder muscles.
 This can cause neck and back strain.

-Impact of MS fatigue on posture
+How MS fatigue affects posture

 Fatigue can have a big impact on your posture.
 The natural tendency is for your body to sag and slouch with the effects of gravity when you're fatigued.